-Harassment: Any unwelcome or offensive conduct motivated by or directed to a person on the basis of race, religion, color, national origin, ancestry, physical disability, mental disability, medical condition, marital status, sex, gender, gender identity, gender expression, sexual orientation, genetic information,

-The Hatch Act: A federal law passed in 1939, which limits certain political activities of federal employees, as well as some state, D.C., and local government employees who work in connection with federally funded programs.
-1407

-Health Care Provider: A medical provider under FMLA and CFRA described as: 1) A doctor of medicine or osteopathy authorized to practice medicine or surgery by the state in which the doctor practices; 2) A podiatrist, dentist, clinical psychologist, optometrist, or chiropractor authorized to practice, and performing within the scope of their practice under state law; 3) Nurse practitioners, nurse-midwives and clinical social workers, authorized to practice, and performing within the scope of their practice, as defined under state law; 4) A health care provider as previously listed, who practices in a country other than the United States, who is authorized to practice in accordance with the law of that country.
-5105

-Holiday-In-Lieu (HIL): Holiday-in-Lieu is a bank used to hold accrued holiday time off.
+- Harassment: Any unwelcome or offensive conduct motivated by or directed to a person on the basis of race, religion, color, national origin, ancestry, physical disability, mental disability, medical condition, marital status, sex, gender, gender identity, gender expression, sexual orientation, genetic information, marital status, military or veteran status, or age, including harassment of a person of the same gender as the harasser.
+8102 - The Hatch Act: A federal law passed in 1939, which limits certain political activities of federal employees, as well as some state, D.C., and local government employees who work in connection with federally funded programs.
+1407 - Health Care Provider: A medical provider under FMLA and CFRA described as: 1) A doctor of medicine or osteopathy authorized to practice medicine or surgery by the state in which the doctor practices; 2) A podiatrist, dentist, clinical psychologist, optometrist, or chiropractor authorized to practice, and performing within the scope of their practice under state law; 3) Nurse practitioners, nurse-midwives and clinical social workers, authorized to practice, and performing within the scope of their practice of practice, and performing within the scope of their practice, as defined under state law; 4) A health care provider as previously listed, who practices in a country other than the United States, who is authorized to practice in accordance with the law of that country.
+5105 Holiday-In-Lieu (HIL): Holiday-in-Lieu is a bank used to hold accrued holiday time off.